babel/website/docs/usage/modules.md

 function ModuleFormatter() {}

 ModuleFormatter.prototype.transform = function (ast) {
-  // this is ran after all transformers have had their turn at modifying the ast
+  // this runs after all transformers have had their turn at modifying the ast
   // feel free to modify this however
 };